pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/_index.md

 * [ECS-Hosted Install]({{< relref "ecs-hosted" >}}): Using a Pulumi-provided set of Pulumi programs written in TypeScript or Go, one can automate the deployment and maintenance of a production-grade self-hosted solution.
 * [EKS-Hosted Install]({{< relref "eks-hosted" >}}): Using a Pulumi-provided set of Pulumi programs written in TypeScript, one can automate the deployment and maintenance of a production-grade self-hosted solution running on Amazon Elastic Kubernetes Sevice (EKS).
 This solution most closely matches the managed service deployment model.
 * [AKS-Hosted Install]({{< relref "aks-hosted" >}}): Using a Pulumi-provided set of Pulumi programs written in TypeScript, one can automate the deployment and maintenance of a production-grade self-hosted solution on Azure Kubernetes Service (AKS).
+* [GKE-Hosted Install]({{< relref "gke-hosted" >}}): Using a Pulumi-provided set of Pulumi programs written in TypeScript, one can automate the deployment and maintenance of a production-grade self-hosted solution on Google Kubernetes Engine (GKE).
 * [Local-Docker Install]({{< relref "local-docker" >}}): Using a Pulumi-provided Pulumi program written in TypeScript, one can automate the deployment and maintenance of a production-grade self-hosted solution using a customer-provided docker environment,  a customer-provided MySQL database and a customer-provided object store (e.g. Minio).

 ## Components